-Disk Type CBT-enabled Full Image Backups Incremental/ Differential Image Backups Restore of CBT-enabled Full Image Backups Restore of Incremental/ Differential Image Backups Thin Only used disk Only changed disk sectors are backed Only used sectors Only used disk sectors are restored.
-(Required space supplied and zeroed out on demand.) sectors are backed up. up. are restored.
+Disk Type CBT-enabled Full Image Backups Incremental/ Differential Image Backups Restore of CBT-enabled Full Image Backups Restore of Incremental/ Differential Image Backups Thin (Required space supplied and zeroed out on demand.)
+Only used disk sectors are backed up.
+Only changed disk sectors are backed up.
+Only used sectors are restored.
+Only used disk sectors are restored.
 Each sector is restored only once.
-Zeroed Thick Only used disk Only changed disk sectors are backed up.
+Zeroed Thick (All space allocated at creation time, unused part zeroed out on first write.)
+Only used disk sectors are backed up.
+Only changed disk sectors are backed up.
 Only used sectors are restored.
 Only used disk sectors are restored.
 Each sector is restored only once.
-(All space allocated at creation time, unused part zeroed out on first write.) sectors are backed up.
-Eager Zeroed Thick All disk sectors are Only changed disk The entire disk is The entire disk is (All space allocated and zeroed out at creation time.) backed up. sectors are backed up. restored. restored.
+Eager Zeroed Thick (All space allocated and zeroed out at creation time.)
+All disk sectors are backed up.
+Only changed disk sectors are backed up.
+The entire disk is restored.
+The entire disk is restored.
 Each sector is restored only once.
 Virtual Compatibility RDM (Raw Device Mapping) All disk sectors are backed up.
 Only changed disk sectors are backed up.
 The entire disk is restored.
 The entire disk is restored.
 Each sector is restored only once.
 Network File System (NFS) All disk sectors are backed up.
 Only changed disk sectors are backed up.
 The entire disk is restored.
 The entire disk is restored.
 Each sector is restored only once.

-i NOTE: Regardless of the disk provisioning type, image-level backups without CBT always back up the full disk size.
+NOTE: Regardless of the disk provisioning type, image-level backups without CBT always back up the full disk size.
 Thus, backup of a 20 GB thin-provisioned disk that only uses 2 GB results in a 20 GB backup.
 When you restore a non-CBT backup, all blocks are restored and allocated.
 After a disk is restored from a non-CBT backup, subsequent CBT-enabled Full Backups back up the entire disk.